Chelsea Clinton Welcomes Third Child, Jasper Clinton Mezvinsky

 — roxane gay (@rgay) July 22, 2019

-Some Twitter users took the announcement to make political statements.
+Some Twitter users couldn’t stop themselves from using the announcement to make political statements.

 “Congratulations.
 Keep him away from your evil parents and he should be fine,” one user responded on Twitter.